bq-wrongway/cosmic-noise/README.md

 -  Individual volume control for each track
 -  Multiple themes (Tokyo Night, Gruvbox, Catppuccin, and more to be added when UI settles in)
 -  Cross-platform support (works on mac, win and linux, though linux is main focus)
+-  Custom window controls (resizing and dragging) and toolbar

 ## Installation